 The first time column is required.
 We are using pickup_datetime as time in this example.

 How many trips per day?

 This query should look pretty familiar to most developers who know SQL.
 The only difference is the time series expression.
 This expression is unique to Hyprcubd.
 It tells the query engine to group the results by one day.
 This version is a slight improvement over the MySQL query.

 What are the peak hours on the first day?

 select time, count(time) from trip timeseries 1h;

 Wow!
 That’s much easier.
 This expression is configurable to other intervals and amounts.
 You can read more about the time series expression here.

 Are you interested in learning more about Hyprcubd?
-Contact us for a demo!
+Contact us to schedule a discovery!